 Note: If you are an existing airport user, you only need to provide us with information that you have not previously supplied, information we specifically request from time to time, or the details of any changes to information you have previously supplied.

-GST on invoices calculated in accordance with GST legislation.

-GST on invoices calculated in accordance with GST legislation.

 This charge includes a component for 45 minutes of parking on the aprons associated with a Domestic Terminal while an aircraft is processing passengers through that terminal.
 However, charges are still payable under item 6 for use of designated aircraft parking areas in all other circumstances.